FAQ «Talent Programme: Swiss Youth at the World Bank»

 Conditions of service

 Yes.
-You will receive a living allowance which enables you to sustain a modest and secure standard of living at the duty station.
+You will receive a living allowance which enables you to sustain a modest and secure standard of living at the duty station (approximately 1600 - 2300 USD per month depending on the living costs in the duty station).
 The allowances are however, in no way to be understood as a compensation, reward or salary in exchange for your work.
 UN Youth Volunteers are also entitled to reimbursement for travel to assignment.

 That depends on the assignment, and each Description of Assignment (DoA) specifies whether the vacancy is located in a family or non-family duty station.
 In the case of family duty stations, however, the UN will not cover travel costs (including visa expenses), health insurance or living expenses for the partner or dependents.